 Clothing must be made entirely in cloth able to resist a pressure of 800 Newtons.
 Very particular attention must be paid to the way the seams under the armpits, if there are any, are made.
 An undergarment consisting of a protective under-plastron covering the vital upper areas of the body (following the design given in Appendix A to these Rules, 'Safety norms for manufacturers') resistant to 800 Newtons is also mandatory.

-Fencers' clothing may be of different colors, but on the body it must be a single color, white or a light shade.
+Fencers' clothing may be of different colors, apart from black.

 Note: At USFA local, divisional, and sectional competitions, there are no restrictions on colors or decorations on uniforms, providing that the uniforms still comply with all other requirements.